Mitchell Courthouse and Courthouse East

 The Circuit Court for Baltimore City is the general trial court for all major criminal and civil cases that arise in the city of Baltimore.
 Baltimore City’s Circuit Court is the busiest courthouse in Maryland and one of the busiest state courts in the entire country.

-The Circuit Court for Baltimore City is actually comprised of 2 separate buildings that face each other on the 100 block of N. Calvert Street in between Fayette and Lexington streets.
+The Circuit Court for Baltimore City is actually comprised of two separate buildings that face each other on the 100 block of N. Calvert Street in between Fayette and Lexington streets.
 The building on the West side of Calvert Street is the Mitchell Courthouse.
 On the east side of Calvert is Courthouse East.
-In between the 2 courthouse buildings is Battle Monument Square.
+In between the two courthouse buildings is Battle Monument Square.

 100 N. Calvert Street